 A few kilometres from Santanyí in Ses Salines, two fine accommodation options await.
 Hotel Rural Es Turo is a charming finca hotel with views of Cabrera island, while C’an Bonico is a characterful historic manor infused with Scandinavian style.

 The newly opened health and wellness hotel Cal Reiet, on the edge of Santanyí, brings a whole other level of luxury in terms of boutique hotels in the area, with its own dedicated yoga studio, organic restaurant and spa facilities, this is an ideal retreat location.

-A new holistic retreat hotel on Mallorca focuses on the mind-body-spirit connection, to help guests recuperate, rejuvenate, and relax.
-A stay at Cal Reiet Holistic Retreat hotel in Santanyí is highly recommended! […] Cal Reiet Retreat Hotel Santanyí
+A holistic retreat hotel in Santanyí focuses on the mind-body-spirit connection, to help guests recuperate, rejuvenate, and relax.
+Highly recommended! […] Cal Reiet – Mallorca’s prime wellness retreat

 Events in Santanyí

 Artists need an inspiring surrounding, which they find at Bar Sa Cova, where everybody meets at night.
 Jazz fan Juan realised his dream of owning a bar nine years ago, creating a platform for locals and expats, artists and musicians.
 The cosmopolitan audience is easygoing at Sa Cova, and the atmosphere unrivalled on the island.
 There is live music on Wednesday, Saturday and Sunday, and Juan’s latest invention is a small theatre in the backroom, which stags French, Spanish, English and German plays on Sundays.

 Saint Anthony’s Day, held on 17th January, is a magical night in Santanyí.
 Animals are blessed – a deep-rooted tradition in Mallorca- and bonfires are held the previous night.